 Types of Hamsters

 These are the three most common types of hamsters that are typically for sale in pet stores.
 Different species of hamsters should never be kept together.
 Pet hamsters are generally housed singly, as mature females and males tend to be aggressive toward one another.
 If you choose to have multiple hamsters in one cage, be sure to determine the gender of the hamster and aim for only one gender.
 If you have mixed genders in one cage, you will likely have hamster babies soon.

 - Syrian hamsters are the most common type kept as pets.
 These should be kept one to a cage (they will fight if kept together).
 They can be quite tame and easy to handle.

 - Dwarf hamsters (Campbell's and winter white Russian hamsters, Roborovski hamsters) are more social and are probably better kept with others of the same species, but they should be introduced as a pair at a young age.
 Fast and agile, they are a bit harder to handle.

-- Chinese hamsters are similar in size to the dwarf hamsters but not a true dwarf hamster.
+- Chinese hamsters are similar in size to dwarf hamsters but not are not true dwarf hamsters.
 Sometimes they get along with other Chinese hamsters, but often they do not.
 This type tends to be quite friendly but is also very quick and agile.

 Different varieties of hamsters do have slightly different expected lifespans, however, all varieties seem to live for approximately 2 years.